timescale/docs/cloud/disk-management.md

 # Disk management

-Timescale Forge contains several mechanisms for managing disk space on your services.
-There are four key tasks that Forge performs to handle disk space:
+Timescale Cloud contains several mechanisms for managing disk space on your services.
+There are four key tasks that Cloud performs to handle disk space:

 1. Detect if storage capacity begins to fill up
 1. Notify you about the growth of storage consumption